-The Connecticut FarmLink program is a clearinghouse for the transition between generations of farmers with the goal of keeping farmland in production.
-There is a new generation of farmers who want to be tomorrow’s stewards of the Land today, but they need land to work.
+A clearinghouse for the transition between generations of landowners with the goal of keeping farmland in production.
+There is a new generation of farmers who want to be tomorrow’s stewards of the land today, but they need land to work.